Welcome to Carnets de route

 3.1 How the IFHPInterim Federal Health Program works

-You are automatically covered by the IFHPInterim Federal Health Program as soon as you arrive in Québec, and you do not have any steps to take.
+You are automatically covered by the IFHPInterim Federal Health Program as soon as you arrive in Québec as soon as you submit your refugee claim, and you do not have any steps to take.

 When you arrive in Québec, you must wait to receive your health insurance card before being covered by the RAMQRégie de l’assurance maladie du Québec .
 During this period, you are covered by another type of coverage called the IFHPInterim Federal Health Program .

-Once you have received your RAMQRégie de l’assurance maladie du Québec health insurance card, and during your first year in Québec, you will still be covered by the IFHPInterim Federal Health Program for other services.
-You have access to certain additional services thanks to the IFHPInterim Federal Health Program , for example a psychologist, a physiotherapist, a dentist, an optometrist and mobility aids.
+Once you have received your RAMQRégie de l’assurance maladie du Québec health insurance card, and during your first year in Québec, you will still be covered by the IFHPInterim Federal Health Program for certain additional services.
+For example, you have access to a psychologist, a physiotherapist, a dentist, an optometrist and mobility aids.

 You will receive an IFHPInterim Federal Health Program eligibility document when you arrive at the airport.
 If you do not receive it, follow these instructions: Guide 5568 – Application for Interim Federal Health Program Coverage (IFHP) – Canada.ca.